CodeDrivenMitch/wdio-webcomponents/README.md

 </my-awesome-element>
 ```

-In the above case, to retrieve the `.nested-light` element, you will need to use `my-awesome-element .nested-light` selector.
+In the above case, to retrieve the `.nested-light` element, you will need to use `my-awesome-element my-awesome-nested-element::.nested-light` selector.

 ## Internal workings